Florian-Wilhelm/Raspberry-Pi/Project-2/README.md

 Custom made PCB (Code: "MoistureMeasurement-CSens-RSens-OLED.py", saved as "main.py").

 As to the SD-Card, see project 10 for more information (code example, schematic).
+In the aforementioned code it is not implemented.

 ![Pico--SD-Card](https://github.com/Florian-Wilhelm/Raspberry-Pi/assets/77980708/10ef905c-a06a-4749-8ee7-7e512b166b9d)